 1.0 Unit.
-3 lab hrs/wk.
-Prerequisite: ASTR 101 or 105 or PHYS 110 or concurrent enrollment.
+3.3 lab hrs/wk.
+Prerequisite: ASTR 101 or concurrent enrollment.

-This course develops students' ability to investigate and solve problems in astronomy.
+This course will develop students' ability to investigate and solve problems in astronomy.
 Techniques of experimentation, direct observation, data gathering, and interpretation are employed to solve both classical and contemporary problems in astronomy.
 The class includes observations using telescopes, astrophotography, and computer acquisition of data.
-This course develops students' awareness of the scientific method and how to apply it to specific problems and their solutions.
-(CSU/UC) AA/AS Area A, CSU Area B-1 or B-3, IGETC Area 5A
+(CSU/UC) AA/AS Area A, CSU Area B-1 or B-3, IGETC Area 5C